-This article deals with my video camera recorders throughout the years.
+This article deals with my video camera recorders throughout the years, my history of camcorders.
 I have never had any professional cameras, only a number of camcorders for the consumer market.
 I have not been loyal to any producer and remember having used Sony, JVC, Panasonic, Hitachi, Samsung and possibly more.

 Generation one: Hi8 camera